 Being sustainable is not enough.
 Make each and every decision from a place of REGENERATION.
 To generate more than enough to be self sustaining.

 As you carry out your journey, the world will be interested in you and your story.
 Turn it around – listen to your audience and give them a chance to show you their version of the world.
 People want to be heard and they have a story to tell.

 Trust your path and that the universe has your back.
 Celebrate the wins and show your gratitude.

 One of the most touching parts of Muffa’s story was when he described breaking through the barrier of acceptance from his family for his unconventional choices.
 It wasn’t easy to prove himself, but once he did all the pieces finally fell into place.

-Whether its family, childhood friends or just the culture that you grew up with, you will feel a new sense of connection when you can bridge the link between your nomadic world with your roots.
+Whether its family, childhood friends or just the culture that you grew up with, you will feel a new sense of connection when you can bridge the link between your nomadic pursuits with your roots.